abltcp97/blog/_posts/2024-12-04-building-cyber-home-lab-part-1.md

 Select **``CD/DVD Drive``** and click Remove.
 This will remove the ISO image from the VM as it is no longer needed.
 Feel free to remove pfSense ISO image from your storage drive if you want the extra space.

-Keep an Eye out for the next part where we will set up Kali Linux and start configuring the Firewall on pfSense.
+Keep an eye out for the next part where we will set up Kali Linux and start configuring the Firewall on pfSense.